 Searching for federal information usually begins with print or online indexes which analyze documents in much greater detail than our online catalogs.
-Relatively few of Alexander's federal government publications prior to August 2002 are in the Library Catalog.
-If a title appears in the Library Catalog for another Rutgers library but not for Alexander, it is nevertheless likely that Alexander Library owns a copy (excluding the science and technical titles that are sent to LSM).
-Many indexes and abstracts that facilitate access to our collections are shelved in the DOCUSR and DOCREF collections, and a separate card catalog is maintained for older government publications.
+Relatively few of Alexander's federal government publications prior to August 2002 are in QuickSearch.
+If a title appears in QuickSearch for another Rutgers library, but not for Alexander, it is nevertheless likely that Alexander Library owns a copy (excluding the science and technical titles that are sent to the Library of Science & Medicine).
+Many indexes and abstracts that facilitate access to our collections are shelved in the Government Documents Reference collections, and a separate card catalog is maintained for older government publications.
 Librarians at the Reference Desk can help you select the tools best suited to your research.

 Some basic tools include:

 Federal documents are arranged on the shelves by the Superintendent of Documents (SuDocs, for short) classification system supplied by the government and used in numerous reference tools.
 It is an alpha-numeric sequence, with a "US" or "DOCUS" preceding each call number, e.g. US AA 1.2:T 25 or DOCUS AC 1.21:980.
-Unlike Library of Congress class numbers, the number after the period in DOCUS AC 1.21:980 is filed as whole number 21 rather than as a decimal.
+Unlike Library of Congress class numbers, the number after the period in DOCUS AC 1.21:980 is filed as whole number rather than as a decimal.
 Alexander's local classification system for older state, foreign, and international materials is a modification of the SuDocs system.

-Alexander is rich in materials from international governmental organizations (IGOs).
-Most IGOs publish their own extensive indexes or catalogs which may be used to obtain subject access.
-The online AccessUN and UNBISNET are especially useful for Model UN research (see separate guide).
+Alexander Library is rich in materials from international governmental organizations (IGOs).
+Most IGOs publish their own extensive indexes or catalogs which may be used for subject access.
+See the United Nations and United Nations Organizations research guide for Model UN and other United Nations research.
 The OECD iLibrary and UNdata are two other important online titles.
 Other examples include the UNESCO List of Documents and Publications; Documentos Oficiales for the Organization of American States; and for British materials, the guide for British Government Publications at Alexander Library.